brunda0211/AWS-Projects/AWS_Projects_Intermediate/CI/CI CD-Based IAM Group Assignment Using Terraform/CI CD-Based IAM Group Assignment Using Terraform.md

-# 📁 Project: Terraform IAM - Ticket Workflow Simulation
+# 📁 CI/CD-Based IAM Group Assignment Using Terraform

 ## 🎯 Objective:
 Simulate a real-world corporate setup where: